opensearch-project/documentation-website/_dashboards/get-started/dql.md

 ```
 {% include copy.html %}

-Similarly, you can use the same method to find a date before or after the query. `>` indicates a search for a date after the specified date, and `<` returns dates before.
+You can use the same method to find a date before or after the date specified in the query. `>` indicates a search for a date after the specified date, and `<` returns dates before the specified date.

 ```
 @timestamp > "2020-12-14T09:35:33"